Para ver el video con subtítulos y una transcripción en español, haga clic aquí.

 Given that we can’t perfectly estimate when the wind will blow or the sun will shine.
 I kind of imagine that off takers would be willing to provide a capacity payment for wind and solar projects.
 I mean, why wouldn’t an offtaker agree to this?

-And this is why renewable energy, PPAs are typically structured as take or pay contracts.
-The project must be paid for energy generated regardless of whether or not the off-taker actually takes it.
-And if for whatever reason, the off-taker does not take the energy, the project company is going to be entitled to receive what are called deemed energy payments.
-And that’s what keeps the investors economically whole, even in the absence of a capacity charge.
+PPAs are typically structured as take or pay contracts.
+The project must be paid for energy generated regardless of whether or not the off-taker actually takes it and if for whatever reason, the off-taker does not take the energy, the project company is going to be entitled to receive what are called deemed energy payments and that’s what keeps the investors economically whole, even in the absence of a capacity charge.

 Just to make sure I get this, wind and solar projects normally get an energy only PPA because they’re not dispatchable.
 Sure.
 But as the grid needs reserve margin, other technologies such as gas fired power plants may need a capacity payment such that investors are willing to build them so they’re available in emergencies or when the wind isn’t blowing or the sun isn’t shining, it seems like both.
 Makes sense.